Low Histamine Alcohols and Cocktails - Ingredients

 Keep reading to learn how to:

-• Find low histamine alcohol
+• The best low histamine alcohol options (vodka, tequila, gin, rum)

-• Create low histamine cocktails
+• How to make 7 delicious low histamine cocktails

 You’ll even get low oxalate, low salicylate, low lectin, and low FODMAP cocktail mixer ideas!